akpetty/NESOSIM/README.md

 Petty, A. A., M. Webster, L. N. Boisvert, T. Markus, The NASA Eulerian Snow on Sea Ice Model (NESOSIM): Initial model development and analysis, Geosci.
 Mod.
 Dev.

 Versions:
  v1.0: This initial NESOSIM model version is configured to run only for the Arctic Ocean through the accumulation season (August 15th to May 1st).
 This was the version described in Petty et al., (2018) so please grab that specific source code if needed (click on the releases tab above) for that specific code version.

  v1.1: This latest version of NESOSIM includes a few minor updates.
 Thanks to Alex Cabaj for the help with some of this.
 Changes include:
   - Upgrade of the code to Python 3.
+  - Switched from Basemap to pyproj/cartopy (surprisingly painful).
-  - 50 km (increased from 100 km) grid resolution.
+  - Option of variable grids, e.g 50 km (increased from 100 km) grid resolution.
   - An extended Arctic domain to cover all the peripheral seas.
-  - Switched from Basemap to pyproj/cartopy (surprisingly painful).
   - Introduction of CloudSat scaling parameters by Alex Cabaj (Cabaj et al., 2020).
+  - Smoothed dynamics terms (using astropy's gaussian smoothing filter) to reduce noise in the dynamics.
+  - Replaced masked arrays with nans to be consistent throughout.
+Improved performance along coastlines.
+  - New wind-atmosphere loss term (similar to lead loss but not concentration dependent).
+  - Various small bug fixes.

 ## Getting Started